Roman Rota: Constitution

 The Rota issues its decrees and sentences in Latin.
-The Rota adjudicates cases in a panel (called a turnus) of three auditors, or more, depending on the complexity of the matter, assigned by the dean of the tribunal, though sometimes a larger number of auditors are assigned to a particular case.
+The Rota adjudicates cases in a panel (called a turnus) of three auditors, or more, depending on the complexity of the matter, assigned by the dean of the tribunal.
 The auditors of the Rota are selected from among recognized ecclesiastical judges serving various dioceses around the world.

 History

 The Rota's official records begin in 1171.
 Until the Risorgimento and the loss of the Papal States in 1870, the Rota was a civil tribunal and its judgements had the status of law in the Papal States.

 Since at least 1961, the Rota has been based in the Palazzo della Cancelleria, along with the other courts of the Holy See: the Apostolic Penitentiary and the Apostolic Signatura.

-In March 2020, Pope Francis issued a new Vatican law which provides for greater independence of judicial bodies and magistrates dependent on the Pope.
-It also specifies the requirements for the appointment of judges and it simplifies the judicial system while increasing the staff of the court.

 Name

 Until the 14th century, the court was formally known as the Apostolic Court of Audience.
 The first recorded use of the term Rota, which referred to the wheel-shaped arrangement of the benches used by the court in the great hall at Avignon, is in Thomas Fastolf's Decisiones rotae, consisting of reports on thirty-six cases heard at the Court of Audience in Avignon between December 1336 and February 1337.
 Its first usage in a papal bull is in 1418.
 It is also possible that the term Rota comes from the porphyry wheel that was centered in the marble floor of Avignon, or even from the wheel-like cases in which parchment roll records were kept.